ANSWERS TO COMMON ELLIS CHARTER QUESTIONS

 • Systems include plotters, radar, paper charts & navigation toolkit.

-• Safety gear includes a VHF, fire extinguishers, flares, safety horn, emergency plugs, first aid kit, life jackets, & a throwable device.
+• Boating and Safety gear includes a VHF, fire extinguishers, binoculars, flares, sounding device, tool kit, hose, flashlight, first aid kit, life jackets, & a throwable device.

 • All vessels include a tender on davits and ample fenders and lines